When do you spell out numbers in full or use numerals in writing?

 Life was tough in the 30s.

-In writing, it is most common to use an ordinal number and write it in full.
+In writing, it is most common to use an ordinal number when writing out numbers for centuries.

 We are living in the twenty-first century.